-A feature of Flour and Rice Alley and the Harbour Concourse is to showcase these historical artifacts displayed as part of a 'Cabinet of Curiosities'.
+A feature of Discovery Square and the Harbour Concourse is to showcase these historical artifacts displayed as part of a 'Cabinet of Curiosities'.
 Heritage materials and artifacts illuminating intersections of past, present and future land uses that highlight the local history of various cultures and communities.
-Materials such as basalt, sandstone, bone, and shell midden historically represent tools and customs of First Nations settlements on the site.
-Iron, timber, scrap metals, and cobble stones constitutes the history of settler commerce in the post colonial era.
+Materials such as basalt, sandstone, bone, and shell midden historically represent tools and customs of First nations settlements on the site.
+Iron, timber, scrap metals, and cobble stones constitutes the history of local commerce in the post colonial era.